 - Maintain or expand an existing cooperative that has made a demonstrable contribution to their local community.

-If you are interested in finding out more about our Cooperative Grant Program, please use the contact form on the right, or send a letter of interest to:
+If you are interested in finding out more about our Cooperative Grant Program, please email a letter of interest to [email protected]

 Rainbow Grocery is proud to support the development of worker-owned cooperatives in the Bay Area through our Cooperative Grant Program.
 By supporting these groups, we are supporting the movement to create democratic worker-ownership and living-wage jobs in our community.

 Hasta Muerte Coffee is a new, poc collectively run, worker-owned coffee shop.
 We are committed to nurturing community while serving the best coffee, hasta la muerte.
 Offering drinks and snacks and hosting a specialty bookstore, we hope to provide a warm and inclusive atmosphere for friends and neighbors to gather.
 We believe in non-hierarchical work spaces, quality coffee, and community building.

 Loconomics is a freelancer and worker-owned cooperative.
 They are part of a growing movement called “Platform Cooperativism.”
 Loconomics is an on-demand marketplace for clients to book local services and gives service professionals the tools and technology needed to run their own business.